 Stuff to do!
 My first task, after coffee of course, is to get myself to the spice market a mile to the northeast of my den on Gangaur Ghat.
 I prefer to walk at this time of day, though some would call that perverse: not for the heat but for the fact the entire way there I’m dodging scooters, Enfields (‘Royal’ no more) and tuk-tuks that change direction more often and abruptly than a white-water slalom.
-(For the rules of the road, see my Vietnam piece, Motorbiking II, and trust me that India’s even worse.)
+(For the rules of the road, see my Vietnam piece, Motorbiking II, and trust me that India’s off the scale worse.)

 But I get there in one piece.
 This being my fourth visit, and third this trip, I don’t spend as much time savouring and snapping as I otherwise would.
 The markets of the Global South are a constant delight, and any misgivings I have about gawking and lens-intrusion are trumped by the knowledge they won’t be around forever.
 It’s my bounden duty to record for prosperity their colour; their life affirming, in-your-face-and-gutsy-with-it vibrance.